bibledit/chromeos/native/README.md

 # Bibledit Chrome OS
-Bibledit as a native Chrome app
+Bibledit as a native Chrome OS app